About file paths

 To go down more than one level, repeat the above pattern.
 For example:

 Path to a file on a higher level

 To write the path to a file in the directory one level up, write two full stops and a slash (../) and then the file name.
-For example, referring to the picture, if the file was in the directory one level up, and called 'example_file_4', then you would write the following:
+For example, if the target file was in another directory one level up from the file you were working on, and called 'another_example_file.htm', then you would write the following:

 Here is a link that goes to a sample page.
-The file path goes to the next level up (../), into a directory on that level ('higher_level'), and then two levels down ('lower_level', and then the sample page file itself).
-The file path looks like this:
+The file path shown below would be used to direct the browser to that page from the one you are now reading.
+It goes to the next level up (../), into a directory called 'higher_level', and then down into a directory called 'lower_level', which contains the sample page html file.